andreoji/fizzbuzzex/README.md

 ```

 The above POST payload favourites a number by setting its state to `true`.\
-To unfavourite the same number toggle the state property to `false`
+To unfavourite the same number toggle the state property to `false` and resend.
 ### Errors

 ##### 422 Unprocessable Entity